James4Ever0/notes/gpt-2 ram requirements.md

 design a external cooling system for passive cooling GPUs like P40, M40.

 installed by screws, powered by usb cabels, sealed by heat-resistant silicon gels

+you should adapt for different fan sizes, so that different customers can select the best ones.

 ---